robert-osborne/django-kevin/README.md

 *Prerequisites: Heroku Toolbelt and heroku-config*

-First step is to deploy to Heroku with the `post_compile` script in bin/ so that node functions can be installed for python to call them.
+First step is to deploy to Heroku with the `post_compile` script in `/bin` so that node functions can be installed for python to call them.

     git init
     git add .
-    git commit -m "ready for heroku deploy" heroku create
+    git commit -m "Ready for initial Heroku deploy" heroku create
     heroku config:push
     git push heroku master

-After `post_compile` is successful, uncomment the line with the variable `STATICFILES_STORAGE` in `/{{ project_name }}/config/settings/base.py` to enable django-pipeline.
+After `post_compile` is successful, uncomment the line with the variable `STATICFILES_STORAGE` in `/{{ project_name }}/config/settings/base.py` to enable django-pipeline and push again.

-    git commit -am "enabled django-pipeline"
+    git commit -am "Enabled django-pipeline"
     git push heroku master
+    heroku run django-admin.py migrate
     heroku open

-If you're sure all database migrations are in good condition, migrate models with:

-    heroku run django-admin.py migrate

 To run one-off commands use: